AndyV773/PP5/README.md

 BR1: The client wants to uncover key market indicators that are most predictive of whether the stock price will go up or down the next trading day

+BR2: The client wants to develop a model that can predict whether the market is likely to move up or down on a daily basis.
+This will aid in making more informed trading decisions and support automated trading strategies

-BR2: The client is looking to have a model developed that can generate daily predictions, enabling more informed decision-making, supporting automated trading strategies, and incorporating risk assessment to evaluate potential losses and market volatility
+BR3: The client also requires a model to predict the daily average price of the stock, enabling better risk assessment and the evaluation of potential losses and market volatility

-BR3: The client requires a dashboard that allows them to visualize key information, monitor daily predictions, and interact with data to support day-to-day decision-making
+BR4: The client requires a dashboard that allows them to visualize key information, monitor daily predictions, and interact with data to support day-to-day decision-making

 ## Agile Methodology